Climate change in Australia: International cooperation

 Internationally, Australia contributed to the creation of the Asia Pacific Rain Forest Partnership, International Coral Reef Initiative, International Partnership for Blue Carbon, Mission Innovation, Clean Energy Ministerial Forum, International Solar Alliance, and the Kigali Amendment to the Montreal Protocol.
 The government has also provided $1 billion to assist developing countries in reducing GHG emissions, partly through the United Nations Framework Convention on Climate Change Green Climate Fund.
 Australia's scientists also provide data on climate, emissions, impacts, and mitigation options for the Intergovernmental Panel on Climate Change assessments.

 Under the Paris Agreement, Australia has committed to reducing emission by 26-28% below 2005 levels.
 This would mean reducing emissions by half per capita and by two-thirds across the economy.
 The Department of Environment and Energy noted in a 2017 review that no one policy could achieve what multiple, sector-specific ones have.
 This approach has manifested in Australia meeting its first Kyoto Protocol target.
 Australia is now bound to reducing emissions to at least 5% by 2020 under the Copenhagen Accord and Cancun Agreements and 0.5% less than 1990 levels by 2020 under their second target for the Kyoto Protocol.

 While Australia opposed a 1.5 °C target at the 2015 negotiations for the Paris Agreement, in 2019, they supported the Kainaki II Declaration of the Pacific Islands Forum, which included this target.
 In 2022, Australia discussed hosting COP29 with its Pacific island neighbours in 2024 at the Pacific Islands Forum.

+In November 2023 it was announced that Australia will offer 280 Tuvalu citizens displaced by climate change permanent residency in Australia per year, as part of a broad bilateral deal.

 Society and culture

 Politics

 Despite the support of a clear scientific consensus, climate change has been a divisive or controversial issue in Australian politics since the 2000s.
 It has sometimes been referred to as a "culture war" in the country.
 Conservatives have generally opposed climate mitigation policies and renewable energy, instead favouring or supporting the country's coal and fossil fuels industries, which make up a large part of the economy.
 Proposed carbon pricing during the premiership of Julia Gillard proved highly divisive, and was later repealed under Tony Abbott.
 Climate change was a key issue in the 2022 federal election, where the Australian Labor Party and teal independents made gains in part due to promoting environmental policies.

+Australian conservatives, with the support of strongly climate-skeptical media, have long opposed climate change mitigation and changes to energy policy.
+This is partly a strategy to foster the support of the country's coal and the fossil fuel industry, which are highly influential and a large employer in the country.